 are now two distinct packages.

-core16 is currently under development.
-With no current stable release, its beta and candidate releases are classed as experimental.
-As with core18
+core16 should no longer be used.
+With no current stable release, its beta and candidate releases are classed as experimental, and packages previously using it should be moved to a more recent base.

 keyword to a snap’s snapcraft.yaml followed by the base name.